fbpx

 Petra Salva OBE

 Petra Salva began her career in youth and community work after graduating with a BA Hons in Community and Youth Studies in Lancaster.
-Since then, she has accumulated 30 successful years’ experience working with young people and adults.
-She is best known for her work and contribution working in the third sector in the UK and abroad.
-Specifically leading and designing projects within Homeless charities and influencing the Government, local authorities, and the London Mayors Office around national and local rough sleeping strategies and has significant experience in leadership roles and managing large scale change.
+Since then, she has accumulated 30 years’ experience working with young people and adults.
+Petra is best known for her work and contribution working in the third sector in the UK and abroad, specifically leading and designing projects within homeless charities and influencing the Government, local authorities, and the London Mayor’s Office around national and local rough sleeping strategies.
+She also has significant experience in leadership roles and managing large-scale change.

-She has been at the forefront of developing services that directly support some of the most destitute people in our society and in 2019 she was awarded an OBE for her years of contribution and impact in this field.
+She has been at the forefront of developing services that directly support some of the most destitute people in our society, and in 2019 she was awarded an OBE for her years of contribution and impact in this field.

 Petra is passionate about helping people and organisations to grow and develop their skills and aspirations.
-She is a qualified coach and mentor with many years of experience in delivering training and working one to one or in groups.
+She is a qualified coach and mentor with many years of experience in delivering training and working one-to-one or in groups.
+Petra is an Accredited Executive Coach, Accredited NLP Practitioner, and is also a Master NLP accreditation.

 Martin Watson